WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Bluetooth/index.md

 Now, when clients subscribe to this characteristic, they will receive notifications as the value changes.

-For an sample that changes the Bluetooth server based on setting a characteristic to a specific value, see the [Bluetooth_Restart example in the Meadow.Samples repository](https://github.com/WildernessLabs/Meadow.Samples/tree/develop/Source/Meadow%20F7/Bluetooth/Bluetooth_Notify).
+For a sample using a Bluetooth server with a Notify characteristic, see the [Bluetooth_Notify example in the Meadow.Samples repository](https://github.com/WildernessLabs/Meadow.Samples/tree/develop/Source/Meadow%20F7/Bluetooth/Bluetooth_Notify).

 ## Initializing the Bluetooth Server